larsl2005/GTAG-NotificationLib/README.md

 Add "GTAG_NotificationLib.dll" as an assembly reference to your project.
 Put "using GTAG_NotificationLib;" at the top of the project.
-To send a notification, use "NotifiLib.SendNotification("Whatever you want here");"
+To send a notification, use "NotifiLib.SendNotification("Whatever you want here");" To check the previously sent notification. use "NotifiLib.PreviousNotifi" (to prevent sending the same notification twice for example);